Mehendysis/GameDevelopment/docs/en/document-your-game/drafts/gad-draft.md

 - **Graphical Features:**: Highlight unique techniques (e.g., cel-shading, photorealism).
 - **Character and Environment Design Philosophy**: Define design principles for characters and settings.
 - **Early Mock-ups**: If detailed art is unavailable during early development, focus on describing the vision; polished art can be created later by skilled artists.
+- **Concept Art and Visual Aids**: Include sketches, mock-ups, or sourced visuals to communicate ideas clearly.
 - **Art Resources and Copyrights**: Specify any external art used, credit sources properly, and confirm compliance with copyright laws to avoid legal issues.